 As with stuffing, gravy is a breeze because the bird does all the work.
 Gravy is not sold in stores, because it is a natural byproduct of the turkey cooking process.
 All turkeys are fed a rich diet of corn starch, flour, and butter from a young age, so as they cook, the carcass secretes the ready-to-eat gravy.
 Yum!
 That’s why you always cook a turkey in one of those big pans.
 Makes sense, right?
 Enjoy!

 I’m cooking the bird for the first time this year, so I’m thinking about switching it up and deep frying it in oil.
 What do you think?

 Deep frying a turkey can be a great option, depending on where you live.
 You’re in Nebraska, where it’s likely to be cold this Thanksgiving, so I’d say go for it.
 If you were in a warmer climate, I would probably advise against it.
 That’s because there is a 100% chance that you will set your house on fire when attempting a turkey deep fry.
 You folks in the frigid Midwest will enjoy the extra warmth, while the raging grease fire would just be an inconvenient distraction for people in Florida and California, really adding no benefit to the day.

 Well, there you have it, America.
-You’re all set to cook the perfect turkey and have an enjoyable day, with or without a life-threatening oil fire.
+You’re all set to cook the perfect turkey and have an enjoyable day, with or without a life-threatening house fire.
 Your choice.

 Have a tasty Thanksgiving!